 Residential development in Rimbey consists of predominantly low density detached housing.
 Other forms of housing such as semi-detached and row houses are gaining in popularity.
 In conjunction with an increase in other housing types, there is a general trend to increase densities as land developers and municipalities try to spread the land development and servicing costs associated with residential development over a greater number of units.
-Rimbey has always drawn people from the surrounding area who have wanted to retire, yet remain close to family, friends, and services and there is expected to be an increase in demands for this type of housing.
-The Town is committed to providing housing for all income groups and the creation of attractive housing developments.
+Additionally, Rimbey has always drawn people from the surrounding area who have wanted to retire, yet remain close to family, friends, and services and there is expected to be an increase in demands for this type of housing.